 First, a piece of glass is covered in collodion and other chemicals to prepare it for the camera.
 While it’s still wet, it’s placed in the camera for a photo.
 It’s then put back in the darkroom to be developed and printed.

-8. Gumoil Printing
+3. Gumoil Printing

-To put it simply, a positive image is placed on gum bichromate to turn it into a negative bichromate print.
+Simply put, a positive image is placed on gum bichromate to turn it into a negative bichromate print.
 Then, oil paint is applied to the print and removed over time using chemicals and cold water.

 Hardened parts of the gum make certain areas in the photo stand out.
-This results in high contrast, high-quality prints.
+This results in high-contrast, high-quality prints.
 Anna Ostanina has a helpful YouTube video about Gumoil printing.

-7. Van Dyke Brown Printing
+4. Van Dyke Brown Printing

 This is a popular analog printing process that doesn’t need a darkroom.
-You only need a few simple ingredients and it isn’t difficult to re-create.
+You only need a few simple ingredients, and it isn’t difficult to re-create.
 Its name comes from the color of the resulting prints—a deep shade of Van Dyke Brown.

 A canvas is covered in ferric ammonium citrate, silver nitrate, and tartaric acid.
 (There are also Van Dyke brown print kits you can buy.)
-All this is exposed to ultraviolet light.
+All this is then exposed to ultraviolet light.
 To make the print last longer and prevent fading, clean and cover it in a hypo solution.

-In essence, cyanotypes are blueprints that were used by engineers for many years.
-At the time, they were considered a quick and easy way to re-create drawings.
+In essence, cyanotypes are blueprints that engineers used for many years.
+They were once considered a quick and easy way to re-create drawings.
 Today, they’re often used to create haunting photos with a blue tint.

 You can then cover the paper with a printed digital negative or objects.
 Many artists use plants.
 The prints are then exposed to ultraviolet light.
 Some people use professional machines, car lights, or normal daylight for this step.